Johan Schlüter

+Education

 Schlüter was educated as a Candidate of Law at the University of Copenhagen in 1970.

+Career

 He was a partner in Berning Schlüter Hald (1990–1998), Schlüter & Hald (1998–1999) and Bech-Bruun Dragsted (1999–2002), until he established his own law firm in 2002, Johan Schlüter Law Firm, which closed in 2015, and was based at Højbro Square.

 In the 1970s, he became involved as a lawyer for the Danish gramophone record industry, (IFPI Danmark) via Bent Fabricius Bjerre, and gradually gained a central position as an advisor to Danish rights holders to such an extent that he has been termed "the king of Danish copyright".
 Among Schlüter's work was the establishment of the Antipiratgruppen (lit. 'the Anti-Pirate Group') and the later association RettighedsAlliancen.
 One of the cases that Schlüter had for the Antipirate group came in 2011 to a principled Supreme Court judgment on proof-securing.

 With Thomas Sehested, Johan Schlüter was also behind the software company DtecNet, which was originally established in 2004 under the name JSA Software.
 In 2010, the company was sold to the American company MarkMonitor.
 In 2010, DtecNet became a Gazelle winner, an award issued by the magazine Dagbladet Børsen.

 In 2012, Schlüter became involved in a French case concerning the administration of the legacy of the French singer Charles Trenet.
 The French authorities issued an international arrest warrant for Schlüter.
 In 2014, a French court sentenced him to 18 months of unconditional imprisonment in the case, and subsequently Frenchman Georges El Assidi made a claim of 30 million krone against Schlüter, first in Copenhagen and later at the Eastern High Court.
 In the case, the Østre Landsret decided that El Assidi could freeze Schlüter's assets until the case was finalized in France.
 The French case was appealed, and ended with an acquittal of Schlüter in the main proceedings.